avaxu222/CapraLab.github.io/_publications/pub_template.md

 #For readability of code, start a new line at 140 characters.

 #Images and PDFs
-#All images and PDFs should be named using the following convention: firstauthorsurname_YYYY
+#the pub md entry and asscoiated images and PDFs should be named using the following convention: yyyy-mm-dd_FALN_journal.md/pdf/png

 #Leave PMID and PMCID blank until an ID is assigned.
 #Do not include additional subsections that are not relevant to a publication (PDB, data, Zenodo, etc).